material-components/material-components-web/packages/mdc-checkbox/README.md

 `mdc-checkbox-container-colors($unmarked-stroke-color, $unmarked-fill-color, $marked-stroke-color, $marked-fill-color, $generate-keyframes)` | Generates CSS classes to set and animate the stroke color and/or container fill color of a checkbox
-`mdc-checkbox-ink-color($color)` | Sets the ink color of the checked and indeterminate icons `mdc-checkbox-focus-indicator-color($color)` | Sets the color of the focus indicator
+`mdc-checkbox-ink-color($color)` | Sets the ink color of the checked and indeterminate icons `mdc-checkbox-focus-indicator-color($color)` | Sets the color of the focus indicator `mdc-checkbox-size($checkbox-size, $touch-area-size)` | Sets the size of checkbox and touch area.
+Touch area size is inclusive of checkbox size.

 The ripple effect for the Checkbox component is styled using [MDC Ripple](../mdc-ripple) mixins.